 EQUIPMENT & GEAR

-Gal's usual on-stage equipment: Audix No. 11 vocal microphone through a Neve 1073 preamp for vocals, Gibson acoustic (SJ 300, Montana Gold flame maple Custom, J-100 Walnut) and electric guitars (Gibson Goldtop, 330 or 135), Gretsch Electromatics, Gibson Mastertone banjo (1981), Weissenborn slide guitar, two 5 Watt Marshall amplifiers, AKG and Line 6 wireless systems for guitars, Fazioli or Steinway grand pianos, Stage Rhodes Mark 7 with two Fender Twin Reverbs, Roland Jazz Chorus 40 amp, Mellotron M-4000, Hammond organ A-100 (1963) or Hemicord with 251 Leslie, Mauriat alto sax, Armstrong tenor sax (1960), Yamaha soprano sax, King trumpet (1925) etc.
+As many other singer songwriters and Canadian musicians Gal Gjurin uses Audix 11 for main vocal microphone, through a Neve 1073 preamp, Gibson acoustic (Songwriter Standard, jumbos SJ 300, Montana Gold flame maple Custom and J-200 Walnut Gibson) and electric guitars (Fender's series Ultra, American Pro II, Vintera, Player and Player Plus Jazzmasters, Jaguars, Meteora, Stratocasters, Mustangs, Telecasters, Gibson Goldtop Custom, Gibson 330 or 135 for open tunings), Gretsch Electromatics, Gibson Mastertone banjo (1981), Weissenborn slide guitar, two 5 Watt Marshall amplifiers, AKG and Line 6 wireless systems for guitars, Fazioli or Steinway grand pianos, Stage Rhodes Mark 7 or Mark 2 plugged into two Fender Twin Reverbs or two Fender Princetons for stereo, Fender Bassman 70 amp for mono, Roland Jazz Chorus 40 amp, Mellotron M-4000, Hammond organ A-100 (1963) or Hemicord with 251 Leslie, Mauriat alto sax, Armstrong tenor sax (1960), Yamaha soprano sax, King trumpet (1925), King trombones etc.

 Gal's usual studio gear for recording: Blue Cactus tube microphone for vocals, Neve 1073 dual EQ preamp, Neve 33315 preamp with EQ's, Amek Neve preamps with EQ, UAD 1176 compressor, SSL G stereo compressor, Neumann SM-23-C, TLM-49, KMS-105 and paired 102's microphones, paired Beyerdynamic ribbon M 130's, Aston Spirit microphones, Senheiser 421's etc.